Car Sharing in 2025: Is It Right for Your Commute?

 While car-pooling may not be for everyone, there are still ways to reduce your carbon footprint in daily life like planning your journey in advance to cut down on in-car idle time.

-As a passenger, you can take advantage of time spent in-car whether that means sending a few early morning Slack messages, reading the news or chatting to others in your lift; especially if they happen to be co-workers, you can strengthen your relationship in the office by gaining extra facetime with those you may not always interact with.
+As a passenger, you can take advantage of time spent in-car whether that means sending a few early morning Slack or Teams messages, reading the news or chatting to others in your lift; especially if they happen to be co-workers, you can strengthen your relationship in the office by gaining extra facetime with those you may not always interact with.

 Do you need some extra leg room, prefer to drive with the windows down or carry extra bags for the gym?
 Sharing a space can mean you might have to sacrifice the comforts of your own car, or having to tolerate the playlist preferences of those sharing your space.
 Be prepared for an open-minded approach if you choose to go this route.